TomWoodward/abomination/README.md

 - `body`: the variable value or function definition

-defines a variable or function. returns null. functions have a `with` reserved key to put definitions in. values defined in a `with` affect all sub-scopes, values and function definitions can be overwritten by sub-scopes.
+defines a variable or function. returns null. functions have a `with` reserved key to put definitions in. values defined in a `with` affect all sub-scopes, values and function definitions can be overwritten by sub-scopes. function definitions have access to a `param` function which retrieves a parameter from the function usage.